 I am really excited!
-I am on a “try out” (much like my girls’ stressful soccer tryouts) to write children’s book reviews for my favorite bookstore, Barnes and Noble!
+I am on a “try-out” (much like my girls’ stressful soccer tryouts) to write children’s book reviews for my favorite bookstore, Barnes and Noble!
 Our missions are aligned, we both want to get kids reading this summer and — dare I say it — even excited to read!
 B&N (’cause now we’re on a shortened name basis) is just starting to pull together reviews for KidLit (think iTunes genius suggestions) and they will need a steady supply of *good* reviews to match the books customers buy on their Nooks.

-This is my Barnes and Nobles “Voice” since their customers has no idea who I am.
+This is my Barnes and Noble “Voice” since their customers have no idea who I am.
 What do you think?
-I’m trying to help parents place the right book in the hands of their child.
+I’m trying to help parents place the right book in the hands of their children.
 They want short reviews like these and these.
 I am a bit more of a crazy list maker.
 But since there aren’t reviews for children’s books yet, I thought I’d write them as if I am suggesting books to a parent in real life.
 Which is to say, the parent that I’m trying to sell a book on is less interested in a plot summary than in How This Book Relates to My Child.

 I’d love your feedback.
 Thank you!

 Realistic Fiction for Grades 4 through 7 that Uplifts and Inspires